toabi/minetest-mac/README.md

 * Doubleclick the .xcodeproj
 * Hit "Build & Run"
 * If everything is OK, the application should launch.

+### Targets and Schemes

+When developing, use the **Debug** scheme.
+It just builds the application bundle and doesn't do other magic.
+Therefore only changed files are recompiled.

+When releasing an application bundle then use the **Release** scheme.
+It will automatically update the *VERSION_STRING* with the output of `git describe` and also write the version into the `Info.plist` so the Finder can display it.

 ## So you don't like to build?